mxskylar/dse-challenge/TABLES.md

 The following tables contain data about events managed with the Mobilize platform, people who have attended the events, event contacts & sponsors, and more.

+Table data is exported to CSV files in the `data` directory.

-These tables can be used to answer questions, such as:
+The tables can be used to answer questions, such as:

 **How many people RSVP’d to an event with a given ID?**